getkanchi/kanchi/README.md

 ## Quick Start (Docker Compose)

-These steps mirror the Docmost deployment experience—download the compose file, set a few environment variables, and bring the stack up with a single command.
+Download the compose file, set a few environment variables, and bring the stack up with a single command.

 ### Prerequisites